 Women with cyclical pain and infertility should be investigated for endometriosis.
 In addition, even in the absence of pain, when no other cause of infertility is apparent, endometriosis should be considered.

 Other symptoms are less specific but sometimes can be the first signal that a woman has endometriosis.
 They include bloating, diarrhoea, constipation, increased urinary frequency tiredness and/or fatigue.

 All of these symptoms can have other causes so it is important to investigate other possible medical conditions.

 The best way to diagnose endometriosis is through a laparoscopy, also known as keyhole surgery, where a camera is inserted into the abdomen through a small incision near the umbilicus.

 Endometriotic lesions can then be seen by the surgeon and samples can be taken and sent to pathology.
 Histopathologic (biopsy) evidence is the definitive confirmation of the disease.

 Other tests can suggest the presence of the disease, but to date there are no non-invasive ways of making an unequivocal diagnosis.

 Ultrasound is the principal mode of imaging used for the pelvis as it is very effective to assess the uterus and ovaries.
 However, most endometriotic lesions are not visible on ultrasound.
-The ultrasound can show endometriosis in cases where there is an endometriotic cyst on one or both ovaries (endometrioma) and/or when there are nodules of disease visible in the pelvis.
+The ultrasound can show endometriosis in cases where there is an endometriotic cyst on one or both ovaries (endometrioma) and/or when there are of disease forming nodules in the pelvis.

 Magnetic Resonance Imaging